spiffe/spiffe/standards/WIT-SVID.md

 ## Appendix B. Comparing WIMSE WIT with SPIFFE WIT-SVID

-The following summarises the differences between the IETF WIMSE WIT and the SPIFFE WIT-SVID.
+This appendix summarises the differences between the IETF WIMSE WIT and the SPIFFE WIT-SVID.

 - JOSE Headers
   - `kid` is not defined by the WIT specification, but is mandatory in WIT-SVID.